hankpeeples/PosterA11y/README.md

 ### How to run

-- `pnpm i` to install needed dependencies
+- `npm i` to install needed dependencies
-- `pnpm run dev` to start dev server on localhost:3000
+- `npm run dev` to start dev server on localhost:3000

 ### Project Checklist